-It can be really distressing when our dogs aren’t well.
-As our dogs can’t tell us what’s wrong, we often have to rely on identifying symptoms to gain an insight into what’s going on.
+It can be distressing when our dogs aren’t well, and as our dogs can’t tell us what’s wrong, we often have to rely on identifying symptoms to gain an insight into what’s going on.

-However, kennel cough is something that is relatively easy to recognise.
-Categorised by a hacking cough that sounds like your dog is choking it is sometimes accompanied by a watery nasal discharge.
+However, kennel cough is relatively easy to recognize.
+Categorized by a hacking cough that sounds like your dog is choking, it is sometimes accompanied by a watery nasal discharge.

-Although unpleasant, for most dogs it is not a serious condition, and they will recover without treatment.
-Despite this, it’s worth knowing the symptoms, treatment options and risks associated with it.
+Although unpleasant, it is not a serious condition for most dogs, and they will recover without treatment.
+Despite this, it’s worth knowing the symptoms, treatment options for soothing kennel cough, and risks associated with it.

 What is Kennel Cough?

-The simplest way to think of Kennel Cough is to compare it the common cold.
-Also known as Tracheobronchitis, kennel cough is a highly contagious disease that affects a dog’s lungs, windpipe and voice box.
+The simplest way to think of Kennel Cough is to compare it to the common cold.
+Also known as Infectious Tracheobronchitis, kennel cough is a highly contagious respiratory condition that affects a dog’s lungs, windpipe, and voice box.

 How does a dog get Kennel Cough?